Gender inequality: Impact and counteractions

 Another opportunity to tackle gender inequality is presented by modern information and communication technologies.
 In a carefully controlled study, it has been shown that women embrace digital technology more than men.
 Given that digital information and communication technologies have the potential to provide access to employment, education, income, health services, participation, protection, and safety, among others (ICT4D), the natural affinity of women with these new communication tools provide women with a tangible bootstrapping opportunity to tackle social discrimination.
 A target of global initiatives such as the United Nations Sustainable Development Goal 5 is to enhance the use of enabling technology to promote the empowerment of women.

 Variations by country or culture

 Gender inequality is a result of the persistent discrimination of one group of people based upon gender and it manifests itself differently according to race, culture, politics, country, and economic situation.
 While gender discrimination happens to both men and women in individual situations, discrimination against women is more common.

 In the Democratic Republic of the Congo, rape and violence against women and girls is used as a tool of war.
 In Afghanistan, girls have had acid thrown in their faces for attending school.
 Considerable focus has been given to the issue of gender inequality at the international level by organizations such as the United Nations (UN), the Organisation for Economic Co-operation and Development (OECD), and the World Bank, particularly in developing countries.
 The causes and effects of gender inequality vary geographically, as do methods for combating it.

+According to the World Economic Forum's Global Gender Gap Report 2023, it will take exactly 131 years for the gender gap to close.